This is an experience...

-Not a retreat.
-Not a program.
-Not another thing designed to fix you.
+This is not a retreat.
+Not a wellness program.
+Not another thing designed to get you to perform more efficiently.

-A trip.
-To one of the most extraordinary cities on earth.
-With people who understand exactly what you've been carrying.
+This is an experiential trip carefully crafted to allow you to experience something beyond the ordinary.
+In one of the most interesting cities on earth.
+With people who have experienced and understand what you've been carrying.

-Most people who haven't been picture poverty and chaos.
+Most people who haven't been here picture poverty and chaos.
 That's there.
-But it's a fraction of the story.
+But it's a small fraction of the story.

 This is the city that produced every Nobel Laureate India has ever had.
-The former capital of the British Raj.
-A place where Rabindranath Tagore wrote, where Amartya Sen thought, where Mother Teresa spent most of her life — not because she had to but because she found something here she couldn't find anywhere else.
+This is the former capital of the British Raj.
+A place where Rabindranath Tagore wrote, where Amartya Sen taught, where Saint Mother Teresa spent most of her life — not because she had to but because she found something here she couldn't find anywhere else.

-During the Raj this was the capital of the entire subcontinent.
-The architecture still carries that — grand colonial buildings sitting alongside centuries-old temples alongside the most chaotic street markets you've ever seen.
+During the Raj, this was the capital of the entire Indian subcontinent.
+The architecture still carries that — grand colonial buildings sitting alongside centuries-old temples and some of the most chaotic street markets you've ever seen.
 The Victoria Memorial sits in the middle of the city like an architectural argument that somehow got built.
-The Howrah Bridge is one of the busiest bridges on earth and crossing it on foot at dusk is one of those experiences that just lands.
+The Howrah Bridge is one of the busiest bridges on earth and walking up to it on foot at dusk is one of those experiences that just lands.

 College Street is the largest second-hand book market in the world.
-The flower markets are still in motion when the rest of the city is winding down.
+One of the world's largest flower markets is still in motion when the rest of the city is winding down.
 The Ganges at dusk does something to time — makes it feel less urgent, more yours.

 And the food.
-Kolkata is the birthplace of Indo-Chinese cuisine — a collision of Bengali and Chinese cooking that happened in the city's Chinatown and spread everywhere.
-The street food is extraordinary.
+Calcutta is the birthplace of Indo-Chinese cuisine — a collision of Bengali and Chinese cooking that happened in the city's Chinatown and spread everywhere.
 The restaurants we take you to are the kind of places locals have been going to for thirty years and will go to for thirty more.
+There is Indian food and then, there's food in India.
 The food alone justifies the trip.

-Kolkata has a way of getting under your skin.
-They don't call her sensual for no reason.
 Visitors who expected to be overwhelmed find themselves not wanting to leave.
 It is not comfortable in the resort sense.
-But it is deeply, stubbornly alive.
+But it is deeply inclusive, stubbornly alive.
 And alive, it turns out, is exactly what most of us are missing.

 A day looks something like this.

-The ride to the home takes you through streets that are already moving.
-Kolkata doesn't ease into the day — it starts.
-Vendors setting up.
+The ride to the centers takes you through streets that are already moving.
+Vendors setting up shop.
+Tea being prepared.
+Calcutta doesn't ease into the day — it starts.
+Some days we start at Mother Teresa's or New Light.
+Other days we start at Joypur Ashram or another center we are working with.

 Schoolchildren.
 Motorbikes.
 A city that has been doing this for centuries and has no intention of stopping.

-There is no orientation.
-No icebreaker.
-You sit with someone.
-You help with something simple.
+There is no formal orientation.
+No icebreakers.
+We sit with someone.
+We help with something simple.
 You notice that the person in front of you is looking at you the way patients used to look at you — before the system got between you and them.

 The morning moves slowly.
 Not because nothing is happening — because everything is happening at a human pace.
-By the time you leave, two or three hours have passed and it feels like both five minutes and an entire day.
+By the time we leave, three or four hours have passed and it feels like both five minutes and an entire day.

-The afternoon is yours.
+The early afternoon is yours.
 Maybe you go back to the hotel and sleep — actually sleep, the kind that doesn't happen at home.
-Maybe you walk.
-The neighborhood around the hotel is safe and navigable and full of things to look at.
-Maybe you sit somewhere with a coffee and don't look at your phone for an hour and notice that it feels strange and then feels good.
+Maybe you have a workout.
+The neighborhoods around the hotels are all safe and navigable.
+Maybe you sit somewhere with a coffee and visit with a cohort member.

-Dinner is with the group.
-By day three these are not strangers.
+We have dinner together.
+By day three we are not strangers.
 These are people who were in the same room as you this morning and don't need anything explained.
-The conversation goes places that conversations at home don't go — not because anyone is trying, but because something has been loosened.
+The conversation goes places that conversations at home don't go — not because anyone is trying, but because something was felt and needed sharing.

-After dinner the city opens up.
+After dinner the city opens up her nightlife.
 Some nights you follow it.
 Some nights you don't.
 Both are fine.

-You go to sleep earlier than you expected to.
-You wake up and want to go back.
+Many of us go to sleep earlier than we expected to.
+We wake up more curious than ever and want to go back.

 That's a day.